English 204: Introduction to Professional Writing| Summer 2010

 Course policies

 Additionally, please back up all of your work to avoid losing important files.
 It is important to have multiple copies of all work and be able to provide a second copy of an assignment upon request.
-I strongly recommend that you purchase a USB/flash drive for use in transporting and backing up your work and bring it to every class.
+I strongly recommend that you purchase a USB/external drive for use in backing up your work.

 Late work:

 No late work will be accepted without prior arrangements with me.
-To request an extension, please email me (reillyc@uncw.edu) at least twenty-four hours prior to the due date for the work.
-Please do not request extensions verbally.
-Back up all verbal requests with an appropriate email request; this will help me to be aware of when to expect the submission of your assignment.
+To request an extension on one of the four major assignments, please email me (reillyc@uncw.edu) at least twenty-four hours prior to the due date for the work.
+No extensions will be granted for quizzes or exercises; these must be completed during the specified time frames.

 When you email me to request an extension, please specify the time and date on which you will submit the work.
-In general, the extension requested should not exceed two business days.
+In general, the extension requested should not exceed one business day.
 The option to request extensions is open to all students.
 Most correctly requested extension requests are granted without question.
+I do caution you, however, to avoid taking too many extensions during the summer semester as the time goes by quite quickly, thus making it easy to get too far behind.

 Plagiarism:

-You must do your own original work in this class and identify that portion of your work that is collaborative with others, borrowed from others, or is your own work from other contexts.
+You must do your own original work in this class and identify that portion of your work that is collaborative with others, borrowed from others, or is your own work from previous courses.
 Whenever you borrow graphics, quote passages, or use ideas from others, you are legally and ethically obliged to acknowledge that use and follow appropriate conventions for documenting your sources.

 To borrow someone else's writing or other texts/graphics without acknowledging that use is an act of academic as well as professional dishonesty, whether you borrow an entire assignment or a single sentence.
 Additionally, submitting work for the course that you have submitted in another course will also be considered an act of academic dishonesty.
 Any plagiarized or academically dishonest work done for this class will receive a failing grade and may result in you receiving a failing grade for the course.